 Generally, a qualified hurricane distribution is included in your income in equal amounts over 3 years.
 However, you could have elected to include the entire distribution in your income in the year of the distribution.
-Any repayments made before you file your return and by the due date (including extensions) reduce the amount of the distribution included in your income.

-Also, qualified hurricane distributions are not subject to the additional 10% tax on early distributions.
+Also, qualified hurricane distributions are not subject to the 10% additional tax on early distributions.

-You cannot take a qualified hurricane distribution after 2006.
+You cannot repay a qualified hurricane distribution after 2009.